Tornado-slammed parts of Kentucky face long recovery

 Kentucky authorities said the sheer level of destruction was hindering their ability to tally the damage.
 Still, efforts turned to repairing the power grid, sheltering those whose homes were destroyed and delivering supplies.

-Across the state, about 26,000 homes and businesses were without electricity, according to poweroutage.us, including nearly all of those in Mayfield.
+Across the state, nearly 25,000 homes and businesses were without electricity on Tuesday, down slightly from the day before, according to poweroutage.us.
 More than 10,000 homes and businesses had no water as of Monday, and another 17,000 are under boil-water advisories, Kentucky Emergency Management Director Michael Dossett told reporters.

 A fund set up by the state collected $6 million in donations, according to the governor.
 Kentucky First Lady Britainy Beshear launched a Christmas toy drive for children affected by the storm.
 She is asking for unwrapped toys, books, and gift cards of $25 that will be distributed to families in need.